Travelgate/documentation/kb/faqs/glossary.md

 - **Push Integration**
 Integration where data is sent from suppliers to TravelgateX.

+- **Query**
-- **Query**  Data request to retrieve information.
+Data request to retrieve information.

 - **Quote  Query (Valuation)**
 This operation evaluates the rate before booking, providing the same information as the Search response for a hotel rate, including up-to-date pricing and cancellation policies.

 - **Rate**
-Price charged for a travel service, based on certain conditions, room type, season, guest count, etc.
+Price charged for a travel service, based on certain conditions, such as room type, season or guest count.

 - **RateRule**
 Conditions for applying rates or discounts.